 Provisioning Dynamic Settings for Users

-You can deploy and provision a dynamic settings template for your users.
+Artifactory lets you deploy and provision a dynamic settings template for your users.
 Once downloaded, settings are generated according to your own logic and can automatically include user authentication information.

 Sample Build Script and Properties

-Getting Debugging Information from Gradle
+Getting debug information from Gradle

 Dependency Declaration Snippets